 George Washington Smith Restages The Black Crook

-The Black Crook, a theatrical extravaganza, was opened in 1866 and restaged in 1868.
+The Black Crook, a theatrical extravaganza, opened in 1866 and was restaged in 1868.
 During its very long run, the musical introduced generations of Americans to the art of ballet.
-Hundreds of dancers were used in its long run and tour, which lasted until 1909.
-It was the start of the Music Hall and Variety show.
+Hundreds of dancers were featured in its long run and tour, which lasted until 1909.
+It was the start of music halls and variety shows.

 The Black Crook is a work of musical theatre first produced, with great success, in New York in 1866.
 Many theatre writers have identified The Black Crook as the first popular piece that conforms to the modern notion of a musical, while others regard this conclusion “as something of a joke.”
-The book is by Charles M. Barras (1826–1873).
-The music, selected and arranged by Thomas Baker, consists mostly of adaptations, but included some new songs composed for the piece, notably “You Naughty, Naughty Men.”
+The Black Crook‘s book was written by Charles M. Barras (1826–1873).
+The music, selected and arranged by Thomas Baker, consists mostly of adaptations, but included some new songs composed for the show, notably “You Naughty, Naughty Men.”
 The story is a Faustian melodramatic romantic comedy, but the production became famous for its spectacular special effects and skimpy costumes.

-It opened on September 12, 1866 at the 3,200-seat Niblo’s Garden on Broadway in New York City and ran for a record-breaking 474 performances.
-It was then toured extensively for decades and revived on Broadway in 1870–71, 1871–72, and many more times after that.
+The show opened on September 12, 1866 at the 3,200-seat Niblo’s Garden on Broadway in New York City and ran for a record-breaking 474 performances.
+It then toured extensively for decades and was revived on Broadway in 1870–71, 1871–72, and many more times after that.
 The Black Crook is often considered a prototype of the modern musical in that its popular songs and dances are interspersed throughout a unifying play and performed by the actors.

 A British production titled The Black Crook, which opened at the Alhambra Theatre on December 23, 1872, was an opéra bouffe with a new story based on some of the French source material that influenced the New York version and with new music by Frederic Clay and Georges Jacobi.
 A silent film version of The Black Crook was produced in 1916.